For many people, the era of COVID-19 has seen time stretch and contract. Days seem long, or short, or they zip past in a zooming rush.

 A learning sequence for informative writing, with an end piece being an informative ‘Life in Lockdown’ text.

-View the Informative Writing Course here.
+View the Informative Writing Course on Teacher Hub here.

 Weeks 1 & 2